 How Professionals Measure Equity of Access in Health Care

-Our society may not have a one-size-fits-all approach to achieving equity in health care.
+Our society may not have a one-size-fits-all approach to achieving healthcare equity.
 Researchers have choices when it comes to measuring individual policy initiatives’ effectiveness.
-For example, they can evaluate whether an initiative lowers the Black maternal mortality rate, or reduces chronic disease rates for people of color.
+For example, they can evaluate whether an initiative lowers the Black maternal mortality rate or reduces chronic disease rates for people of color.

 Another way to measure equity of access is to focus on the services available for individuals in a given location.
 In rural communities, for example, specialized healthcare facilities may not exist or may offer very limited services.
 Increasing health equity may mean deploying mobile health clinics or extending health literacy programming.